 The Take 10!
-Transforming Care for Women with Substance Use Disorders (SUDs) and their Families series discusses current issues and challenges confronted by diverse women presenting with substance use, SUDs, and who are in recovery.
+Transforming Care for Women with Substance Use Disorders (SUDs) and their Families series discusses current issues and challenges confronted by women presenting with substance use, SUDs, and who are in recovery.
+Women experience SUD in ways that are distinct from men.
 Studies show that when women begin treatment for SUDs, they frequently arrive with more severe medical, behavioral, psychological, and social struggles compared to men.
-For these reasons, there is a need for gender-specific services.
+For these reasons, there is a need for different treatment methods.

-Expand the session details for each training date listed below to register for upcoming sessions or watch the recordings of sessions that have already taken place.
+Expand the session details for each training date listed below to register for upcoming sessions or to watch the recordings of sessions that have already taken place.

 This 30-minute overview session will introduce participants to the emotional, physical, and socioeconomic factors that uniquely impact women during treatment, and especially how these factors relate to the assessment and screening of co-occurring disorders.